BrettAF/ArrAnt-Team-Repo/Documentation/The Cost Function.md

 # The Cost Function
-The cost function used within this directory is a .m file used to calculate the total cost of a receiving and transmitting array, or a monostatic array.
-The total cost calculated using this function is then used as a parameter in radar_optimization.m to find points along the pareto front comparing total array cost and loop gain.
+The cost function used within this directory is a .m file used to calculate the total cost of a receiving, transmitting and/or a monostatic array.
+The total cost calculated using this function is then used as one of the parameters in radar_optimization.m to find optimal solutions points along the Pareto front.

-The function combines paremetric and analogous cost estimation techniques to estimate major components which then add to the total cost.
+The cost function combines paremetric and analogous cost estimation techniques to estimate major components which then added to create the total cost.
 These major components include the receivers, transmitters, the antennae, the concrete, and the trenching.
 Escalation is then applied to the summation of major component costs.

 ## Calling the Function
 While the function is designed to be unobtrusive, never being called on in the main live script, it is a working function called on by radar_optimization.m and can be called by other scripts or by the command window.

-The inputs to the cost function are vectors and scalars.
+Inputs (vectors and scalars):
-* `Quantity` : vector input with each index indicating the number of antennae for a unique style
+* `Quantity` : vector input with each index indicating the number of antennae for each style
-* `Diameters` : vector input with each index indicating the antenna diameter in meters, with each index having the same style as
+* `Diameters` : vector input with each index indicating the antenna diameter in meters for each style
-* `Powers` : vector input with every index indicating each individual antenna's transmitting power in Watts, with each index having the same style as  and diameter
+* `Powers` : vector input with each index indicating each individual antenna's transmitting power in Watts, for each style
-* `Receivers` and `transmitters` : logical input vectors, with every index has the same styles as quantity, diameter, and power.
-Values indicat the antenna type, with a 1 being true.
+* `Receivers` : logical input vectors, with every index containing values indicating the antenna type (1: receiver, 0: not a receiver).
+* `Transmitters` : logical input vectors, with every index containing values indicating the antenna type (1: transmitter, 0: not a transmitter).
-* `yearBuilt` : scalar value indicating the expected construction date of the antenna array, which is then used to apply escalation
+* `year_built` : scalar value indicating the expected construction date of the antenna array, which is then used to apply escalation
-For examples and distinction of style vs type, please see the Styles and Type documentation.
-The cost function output is a scalar quantity in US dollars.
+(For examples and distinction of style vs type, please see the Styles and Type documentation.)

+Output:
+* `total_cost` : total cost calculation as a scalar quantity in US dollars.

 The cost function is called as:
 ```
-function [total_cost] = cost_function(quantity,diameters,powers,receivers,transmitters,yearBuilt)
+function [total_cost] = cost_function(quantity,diameters,powers,receivers,transmitters,year_built)

-%The cost_function outputs the total cost to build antenna arrays based
-%on the number, diameter, and power.
+%The cost_function outputs the total cost to build antenna arrays based on the number, diameter, and power.
 This cost includes both the
 %transmitting and receiving arrays
 ```

 ## Changable Parameters
 The cost function was designed to have no hard coded parameters.
 Part of this design is the changable parameters positioned immediately after the function.
-The parameters are positioned here in order for a user to open the funtions .m file and change the parameters to a values to a more suitable value, these changable parameters are based on estimated values.
+The parameters are positioned here in order for a user to open the funtions .m file and change the parameters values as needed.
+Changeable parameters are based on estimated values. <br>
 These parameters are:
 * `cost_per_receiver` : the individual cost, in US dollars, for each soild state receiver, with each receiver antenna having one receiver
 * `trenching_per_m3` : the estimated cost, in US dollars, to install a cubic meter of trenching.
 This value should be adjusted based on the intended terrain and required excavation tools
 * `trenching_depth` : the depth of the trenching in inches.
 This value should be adjusted based on the codes and standards particular to the area the antenna arrays will be built